benjaminchait/at-work/how-to-benjamin.md

 As a product manager, I lean on a few approaches depending on the context:
 1. **[Kano model](https://www.productplan.com/glossary/kano-model/)** for early-stage work.
 2. **[RICE](https://www.intercom.com/blog/rice-simple-prioritization-for-product-managers/)** for more established work.
+3. **Working backwards** is helpful as a _what must be true?_ when exploring a long-term vision, or a specific, targeted commitment.

 ## Words